-When you move or decide to change banks, you will need to close your checking account.
-This is a relatively simple process, but there are certain steps you should take to ensure you close your account correctly and don't get hit with any overdraft charges, fees, or other issues.
-Follow the below steps to close your checking account successfully.
+When you move or decide to change banks, you will need to close your existing checking account.
+This is a relatively simple process, but there are certain steps you should take to ensure that you close your account correctly and don't get hit with any overdraft charges, fees, or other issues.
+Follow these easy steps to make sure you close your checking account successfully.

 Destroy Your Checks and Debit Card

 It's also important that you take steps to avoid accidentally using the old checks or debit card, or having someone use them fraudulently.

 Once you have requested your account to be closed, shred any remaining checks and cut up your debit card.
 Be sure the shreddings are disposed of properly.
 You may even want to take advantage of your town or city's shred day, during which citizens can safely shred and dispose of sensitive documents.

 When you receive your confirmation letter that your account has been closed, keep the letter on file with your account information for a few years.
 You'll want to keep this on hand for a few years in case of fraudulent activity on your old account.